 Price: À la carte; + $100 for one-hour free-flow or $179 for two-hour free-flow.

 What: Brunch in the artsy surrounds of Bibo and sip on champagne whilst chowing down on some fab French cuisine.
 Choose from one entree, small plate, main and dessert to curate your own perfect brunch feast.
-Entrées feature choices like smoked salmon carpaccio and hearty mains feature catch of the day, burgers and more.
+Entrées feature choices like smoked Hokkaido scallops and hearty mains feature roasted pigeon and snaper fish.
 Finish up with a choice of cheeses or sweets.

 When: Sat, 11.30am-3.30pm.